 Production checklist when you commit to Fastify

-- Declare a JSON Schema on every route.
-Skip this and you lose the speed.
-Validation runs in a compiled function — it is faster than the Express version.
+- Declare a JSON Schema on every route — both request and response.
+Skip this and you lose the serialization speedup.
+The response schema is what triggers

 - Replace middleware mental model with hooks.

-onRequest,preHandler,onSend,onResponse— they exist for a reason. - Set
+onRequest,preHandler,onSend,onResponse— they exist for a reason.
+Auth inonRequest, body parsing inpreHandler. - Understand plugin encapsulation.
+A plugin registered inside a

 app.setNotFoundHandlerearly.
 Default 404 returns plain text; you almost always want JSON. - Pin the body parser limit.
 Default is 1 MB and quietly rejects anything larger; set it explicitly so the limit shows up in code review.